ParidhiChaurasia/blockchain/README.md

-My name is Paridhi Chaurasia I am a full stack developer and this is my lending app made on blockchain.
+My name is Paridhi Chaurasia I am a full stack developer and this is my DApp.